iron-software/IronDrawing.Examples/quickstart/README.md

 **IronDrawing guarantees backward compatibility with .NET Framework 4.62 and fully supports all .NET versions up to .NET 8.**

-It's designed to convert seamlessly between different graphic class implementations like `System.Drawing`, `Microsoft.Maui`, `SkiaSharp`, and `SixLabors`, streamlining the development process by removing the need to replace these classes throughout libraries.
+It converts between the graphic class implementations in `System.Drawing`, `Microsoft.Maui`, `SkiaSharp`, and `SixLabors`, so those classes do not have to be replaced throughout a library.

-For instance, you may continue using `System.Drawing.Bitmap` within IronDrawing via its `AnyBitmap` class, which supports effortless conversions between various graphic formats.
+For instance, `System.Drawing.Bitmap` still works inside IronDrawing through the `AnyBitmap` class, which converts between graphic formats.

 ### Why We Offer This for Free